 Students with disabilities who do not qualify for special education services under the Federal Individuals with Disabilities Education Act may qualify for assistance under Section 504 of the Rehabilitation Act of 1973.
-A child may qualify under this Act if the child has a physical or mental impairment that substantially limits one or more major life activity, has a record of physical or mental impairment, or is regarded as having a physical or mental impairment.
+A child may qualify under this Act if the child has a physical or mental impairment that substantially limits one or more major life activity, has a record of physical or mental impairment.
 Students or parents may contact their school's student services department for information related to eligibility and assistance.
 If parents have a question or concern regarding their eligible child, please contact Student Services.